Chiral topological superconductivity in twisted bilayer and double bilayer graphene: Introduction

 Chiral superconductors are a class of unconventional superconductors that spontaneously break time-reversal symmetry.
 Unlike conventional superconductors where Cooper pairs carry zero angular momentum chiral superconductors host Cooper pairs with finite angular momentum~\cite{Sigrist1991}.
 These systems can give rise to exotic quasiparticles such as Majorana fermions and provide an important platform for studying topological superconductivity~\cite{TI_TSC_RMP_review_Zhang,TSC_classification_Schnyder}.
 Majorana fermions, in turn, are predicted to play a crucial role in future technologies, particularly in the development of fault-tolerant quantum computation~\cite{TI_TSC_RMP_review_Zhang,Sato_2017,RMP_Nayak,TSC_classification_Schnyder,TSC_review_Kallin_2016,TSC_review_kitaev}.
 One of the best-known examples of a chiral topological phase is the superfluid $^3$He-A phase~\cite{He3_Leggett}.
 Over the past three decades, various experimental techniques have been employed to investigate potential chiral superconductors.
 While initial findings suggested compatibility with chiral superconductivity~\cite{Maeno1994,Saxena2000,Ghosh2021,Jiao2020,Hayes2021}, more recent studies indicate that materials such as UTe$_2$ and Sr$_2$RuO$_4$ possess single-component order parameter~\cite{Pustogow2019,Theuss2024}.
 However, very recently, signatures of chiral superconductivity have been more promisingly identified in rhombohedral graphene~\cite{Han2025}.

 In recent times, moir\'e systems have emerged as a highly tunable material platform, with the twist angle serving as a new control parameter.
 It was theoretically predicted that when two layers of graphene are rotated relative to each other, the kinetic energy becomes quenched at certain twist angles~\cite{Santos-Peres-tBLG,Shallcross-tBLG,MacDonald-tBLG,Koshino-tBLG}.
 The latter experimental discovery of unconventional superconductivity and Mott-like insulating phases in twisted bilayer graphene (tBLG) near the so-called magic angle~\cite{Cao2018-unconv_sc,Cao2018-corr_insulator} confirmed these theoretical predictions and established tBLG as a tunable platform for understanding and realizing various strongly correlated phases near the flat band~\cite{Oh2021-tBLG(xpt),Nuckolls2020-tBLG(xpt),Magnetism-tBLG,CIS-tBLG,MI+SC-tBLG,Wu2021-chernIns-expt,All_Magic_Angle-tBLG,Origin_of_Magic_Angle-tBLG,Heavy_fermion-tBLG}.
 Depending on the number of layers, stacking configurations, lattice types, and the number of twists between layers, a large family of systems falls under the category of moir\'e materials~\cite{Mono-Bi-graphene1,Park2021-tTLG1,Liu2020-tDBLG1,tDBLG2,He2021-tDBLG3,KB_transport_tBG,Adak2022-tDBLG6,Chakraborty_2022,Sinha2022,KB_tDBLG,TMD-homobilayers1,KB_NH_hBN_tBG,rTTLG+hBN1}.
 In this work, we mainly focus on tBLG and twisted double bilayer graphene (\ie tDBLG-formed when two bilayer graphene systems are rotated with respect to each other by an angle).
-While both tBLG and tDBLG exhibit valley Hall insulating phases, the topological phase diagram for tDBLG is often richer compared to that of tBLG~\cite{Mohan2021,KB_tDBLG}.
+Concerning band topology, while both tBLG and tDBLG exhibit valley Hall insulating phases, the topological phase diagram of tDBLG is often richer than that of tBLG, as tDBLG can host a broader range of Chern numbers (e.g., $C = \pm 3, \pm 2, \pm 1$~\cite{Koshino-tDBLG,Mohan2021,KB_tDBLG}) compared to the typically lower Chern numbers (such as $C = \pm 1$~\cite{senthil_hBN, Linder_floq, KB_NH_hBN_tBG})) realized in tBLG under similar symmetry-breaking mechanisms.